By Shell Catalysts & Technologies on Aug 24, 2020

-7. What equipment do you install during a revamp?
+7. What equipment do you install during a refinery revamp?

-We will often install new technologies such as:
+We will often install new technologies such as the following:

-- high-capacity distillation trays to help improve throughput cost-effectively;
+- High-capacity distillation trays to enable higher throughput cost-effectively

-- additional rotating equipment, such as turbines, pumps and compressors, to support the increased capacity; and/or
+- Additional rotating equipment, such as turbines, pumps and compressors, to support the increased capacity

-- higher-capacity relief valves to help remove hydraulic constraints.
+- Higher-capacity valves to help remove hydraulic constraints

 At Shell Catalysts & Technologies, we do not replace existing equipment unless there is a strong economic case, so recycle gas compressors and recycle gas turbines, for example, are rarely replaced.
-In some cases, we add additional reactor or distillation capabilities.
+In some cases, we add additional reactor volume or distillation facilities.

-8. How do you ensure that a revamp is successful?
+8. How do you ensure that a refinery revamp project is successful?

-- a high-quality team.
 The team that manages the revamp should be multidisciplinary and include representatives from operations.
-This is recommended for all capital projects but is even more important for a revamp project.
+This is recommended for all capital projects but is even more important for a refinery revamp project.